 RCC is pleased to announce this Leadership Skills Workshop at the Harvard Kennedy School, organized by the HKS Alumni/ae Association, featuring Prof. Manuel Guillén, Founder and Director of IECO will facilitate a reflective and experiential workshop exploring ‘the logic of trust’ and how leaders prompt and engender authentic spaces for trust in organizations.
-Read more about Workshop on the Logic of Trust in People Management
+Participants will reflect, based on their own experience, on what… Read more about Workshop on the Logic of Trust in People Management

 CES, 27 Kirkland Street Cambridge, MA 02138, Lower Level Conference Room, Busch Hall

 Joaquín Almunia, Chairman of the Center for European Studies (CEPS), Visiting Professor at the European Institute-London School of Economics, PSIA-Sciences Po and College of Europe-Natolin.
 Leader of the PSOE (1997-2000)

 Georgios Kaminis, Mayor of Athens (2010 - Present)

 Sławomir Sierakowski, Founder and Leader, Krytyka Polityczna (Political Critique); Director, Institute for Advanced Study, Warsaw

 CES, 27 Kirkland Street Cambridge, MA 02138, Goldman Room, Busch Hall